systemd/systemd/docs/INITRD_INTERFACE.md

 few bits of runtime information from the initrd to systemd in order to avoid duplicate work and to provide performance data to the administrator.
 In this page we attempt to roughly describe the interfaces that exist between the initrd and systemd.
-These interfaces are currently used by dracut and the ArchLinux initrds.
+These interfaces are currently used by mkosi-generated initrds, dracut and the ArchLinux initrds.

 * The initrd should mount `/run/` as a tmpfs and pass it pre-mounted when jumping into the main system when executing systemd.
 The mount options should